Watch Me (Whip/Nae Nae): Commercial

 "Watch Me (Whip/Nae Nae)" peaked at number three on the Billboard Hot 100, where it has spent six non-consecutive weeks being kept from number one on the chart by songs such as "Cheerleader" by Omi and "Can't Feel My Face" by The Weeknd.
 It spent eighteen weeks in the top ten of that chart before dropping out on October 14, 2015.
+Streaming and downloads propped up its run on the chart the most, while radio play was only moderate.
+It reached number three on the download component chart and topped the streaming chart for ten weeks, while barely missing the top 20 for the radio chart, peaking at 22.
 Internationally, the song has peaked within the top ten of the charts in Australia, as well as the top twenty of the charts in Denmark, New Zealand and the United Kingdom.
 The song reached over 2 million in sales by November 2015, and has sold 2,440,000 copies as of June 2016.

 Critical

 Elliot Wilson listed it #2 on his list of 15 worst singles.
-Complex called it "One of the most annoying things to ever exist", and listed it among their "Songs We Hated in 2015".
+Complex called it "one of the most annoying things to ever exist", and listed it among their "Songs We Hated in 2015".

 It received a nomination for Song of the Summer at the 2015 MTV Video Music Awards and another nomination for R&B/Hip-Hop Song at the Teen Choice Awards.

 Covers and adaptations

-In 2015, The Australian group The Janoskians released a parody of the song titled "We Don't (Whip/Nae Nae)".
+In 2015, the Australian group The Janoskians released a parody of the song titled "We Don't (Whip/Nae Nae)".